Skip to article frontmatterSkip to article content

 }

-See the difference?
 The “chosen” response is simple, clear, uses an analogy.
-The “rejected” one?
-Technically accurate but sounds like it swallowed a physics textbook.
+The “rejected” one is technically accurate but sounds like it swallowed a physics textbook.

 The model learns: “When comparing these two, rank the first one higher.”